Adewaleilesanmi001/Enveroment-Agency-Hydrology-ETL-Pipeline/README.md

 ### Data Security

-- ✅ No sensitive credentials in code
+- ✅ No sensitive credentials in code used .env
 - ✅ API calls use HTTPS
 - ✅ Input validation on all external data
 - ✅ SQL injection prevention via parameterized queries